Luiz Felipe Scolari: Brazil

-In June 2001, Scolari was appointed manager of his native Brazil, who, with five qualifying matches ahead, were in jeopardy of not qualifying for the 2002 FIFA World Cup, which would be a first in the Brazilian competitive record.
-Despite losing his first match 1–0 to Uruguay, Scolari eventually guided the team to qualification.
+In June 2001, Scolari was appointed manager of his native Brazil, the team's third coach in the space of a year.
+With five qualifying matches ahead, the team were in jeopardy of not qualifying for the 2002 FIFA World Cup, which would be a first in the Brazilian competitive record.
+Despite losing his first match 1–0 to Uruguay, and also suffering a 2–1 defeat to rivals Argentina in September, Scolari eventually guided the team to qualification for the tournament.
+He also led the team through the 2001 Copa América, where they were unexpectedly eliminated in the quarter-finals by Honduras following a 2–0 defeat.
+After the match, Scolari commented: "I will go down in history as the Brazil coach who lost to Honduras – it's horrible.
+But Honduras played better, they deserved their win."

-In the build-up to the finals, Scolari refused to include veteran striker Romário in his squad, despite public pressure and a tearful appeal from the player himself.
+In the build-up to the 2002 World Cup finals, Scolari refused to include veteran striker Romário in his squad, despite public pressure and a tearful appeal from the player himself.
 Brazil entered the tournament unfancied, but wins over Turkey, China, Costa Rica, Belgium, England and Turkey again took them to the final, where they beat Germany 2–0 with two goals from Ronaldo to win their fifth FIFA World Cup title.
+Scolari resigned in August 2002, intending to move to Europe.

 Portugal

-After his World Cup victory, Scolari took over as manager of Portugal in 2003 and oversaw their preparations as host nation for UEFA Euro 2004.
-In the finals, Portugal got through the group stages and saw off England in the quarter-finals on penalties before beating the Netherlands in the semi-finals.
+In November 2002 Scolari was appointed coach of Portugal, who would be the host nation for UEFA Euro 2004.
+The appointment was controversial as Scolari was highly paid, and was the first foreigner to coach Portugal since Otto Glória.
+Scolari caused more controversy by calling up Brazil-born Deco, who had only recently become eligible for Portuguese citizenship.
+At Euro 2004, Portugal got through the group stage and saw off England in the quarter-finals on penalties before beating the Netherlands in the semi-finals.
 In the final, however, they were beaten in a 1–0 upset by tournament underdogs Greece.

-Scolari managed Portugal through the 2006 World Cup in Germany, where they reached the semi-finals, again coming out victorious in the quarterfinals against England.
-But they did not reach the final due to a semifinal defeat against eventual runners-up France.
-Following the tournament, Scolari was very heavily slated for the job of England manager, but ultimately opted to continue coaching Portugal.
+Scolari managed Portugal through the 2006 World Cup in Germany, where they reached the semi-finals, again coming out victorious in the quarter-finals against England.
+But they did not reach the final due to a semi-final defeat against eventual runners-up France.
+Following the tournament, Scolari was strongly linked with the job of England manager, but chose to see out his contract with Portugal.

-Scolari took Portugal to Euro 2008, where they reached the knock-out stages by placing first in Group A before being eliminated by Germany in the quarter-finals.
-During the tournament, he announced that he would be joining English Premier League side Chelsea for the 2008–09 season.
+Scolari took Portugal to Euro 2008, where they reached the knockout stage by placing first in Group A before being eliminated by Germany in the quarter-finals.
+During the tournament, he announced that he would be joining English side Chelsea for the 2008–09 season.